abhijeetdtu/drone_control_gesture/README.md

 The repository has a two main jupyter notebooks in `./production` folder.
 1. `static-gesture-recognition-server` - this has all code needed to recognize gestures
+   - This should be run on `Jetson Nano`
 2. `client_control` - this has all code needed to convert recognized gestures into control signals for the drone
+   - This should be run on your laptop

 Each notebook is documented in itself.
+Start with the server notebook to understand the flow.

 # Report